Jofralso/UPskill---Intensive-Python/FLASK/learning_flask.md

 **Hour 53-64: Complex Exercise**
 - Students work on a comprehensive project that ties together all the main parts of Flask, including authentication, database management, RESTful API, real-time features, and deployment.

-### File 2: Exercises and Solutions
-For each of the topics above, create exercises and solutions that gradually increase in complexity.
-Ensure that each exercise challenges students to apply the knowledge they've gained.

-### File 3: Mini Projects and Complex Exercise
-Provide detailed project descriptions and specifications for the mini projects and the complex exercise.
-Include requirements, expected functionality, and evaluation criteria.

-Remember to encourage students to ask questions, seek help when needed, and actively engage with the material.
-Assess their progress through assignments, quizzes, and code reviews to ensure they are mastering Flask concepts effectively.